-DSST's campuses are closed.
+DSST's campuses are closed, except for our Senior Academy.
 When on campus, during academic hours, students must always be in class and under the supervision of an adult.
 Students who leave campus without authorization will receive a discipline consequence.
 Upon first dismissal, students who are excused may leave campus if they do not have other obligations (clubs, athletics, academic or discipline obligations).